kano89125/EITHOT/README.md

 ## Environment
 ---
-The following environment was used to develop and test ITNT:
+The following environment was used to develop and test EITHOT:

 - Operating System: Ubuntu 22.04
 - GPU: NVIDIA RTX 3090